mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ## 2. Dossier overview

 To access the dossier overview simply click on the `Dossiers` button under the `Healthcare` section.
-Navigating to the dossier overview page will generate a list of all available dossiers.
+Navigating to the dossier overview page shows you a list of all available dossiers.
 To view a users' dossier you can also navigate to the user overview, there that users' dossiers are listed by **date** and **number**.
 Each dossier, and other items, have a **unique** number assigned to them.
 If no dossiers exist for that user, the dossier section will not be visible.

 You can only access the dossier overview if you have sufficient permissions to do so.
 More information about roles and permissions can be found on the [Roles and Permissions](../../essentials/roles/index.md "Roles and permissions") page.
 We are still working on creating a per-page based overview of all relevant roles & permissions.